FaisalAhmed0/Scientific-coding/README.md

 # Scientific-coding
-Codes relate to various scientific topics in math.biolgiy, and physics
+Codes relate to various topics in math.biolgiy, and physics